warfare-plugins/social-warfare/readme.txt

 Did you know that <em>how</em> your content is shared is more important than <em>if</em> it's shared?
 Why?
 Because if it's shared in a way that doesn't drive traffic back to your site, it's worthless.
 What if you could make sure that every time your content is shared, it's shared in the most optimal way?
 That's where <a href="http://warfareplugins.com" rel="friend" title="Social Warfare">Social Warfare</a> can help.
 Social Warfare helps you customize how your content is shared and get more out of every single share that takes place on your website.

 > <strong>Social Warfare</strong><br>
 > Social Warfare is a premium WordPress plugin that has a limited set of free features.
-You must have an active Social Warfare license in order to unlock premium features. <a href="http://warfareplugins.com/" rel="friend" title="Social Warfare Plans">Click here to purchase your license.</a>
+To access premium features and support you will need an active Social Warfare license. <a href="http://warfareplugins.com/" rel="friend" title="Social Warfare Plans">Click here to purchase your license.</a>

+> After installing Social Warfare I straight away saw an increase in social shares and traffic.<br>
+> Robert Ryan, Professional Web Designer

 = Free Social Sharing Options =

-Social Warfare is a lightning fast and highly customizable social share plugin with loads of features that make it the most effective sharing plugin there is.
-But if you just need a quick and free solution, we've got you covered.
+Social Warfare is a lightning fast and highly customizable social share plugin with loads of features that make it the most effective sharing plugin on the market.

 Not only will it never slow down your website like other sharing plugins, we give you the most attractive buttons available that look great no matter what screen size or resolution.

+> Social Warfare has boosted social shares by <strong>300%</strong> without slowing down my blog.<br>
+> Eddie Gear - Professional Blogger

 You can choose from the top social networks sharing buttons, including: